 The balance sheet captures 5% of what matters:

-:::insight **Counterintuitive Insight** — In 3,000+ analyses: companies with the best balance sheets show 23% higher default rates than those with average balance sheets but stable supplier flows. :::
+In 3,000+ analyses, companies with the best balance sheets show 23% higher default rates than those with average balance sheets but stable supplier flows.

 4 Data Sources That Change Everything in 2026

-PSD2 bank connectivity (mandatory in Europe since 2018) delivers actual company cash flows.
-No lag, no interpretation—just movements as they occur.
+PSD2 banking connectivity (mandatory in Europe since 2018) provides real company flows.
+No lag, no interpretation, just cash movements as they happen.

-OCR is particularly decisive: an artisanal SME or shop that doesn't file accounts publicly is completely invisible to Coface or Creditsafe.
-With OCR, the client uploads their statement—30 seconds later, they have a score.
+OCR is particularly decisive: an artisan SME or shop that doesn't file public accounts is totally invisible to Coface or Creditsafe.
+With OCR, the client uploads their tax return, 30 seconds later, they have a score.

-Every director change, asset pledge, or procedure is recorded.
+Every director change, pledge, or proceeding is recorded.
 These signals arrive before the balance sheet reflects them.

-Comparing a restaurant SME to sector peers reveals trajectories the balance sheet alone won't show.
+Comparing a restaurant SME to its sector peers reveals trajectories that the balance sheet alone doesn't show.

 Players integrating open banking, OCR, and weak signals no longer see opaque files.
 For them, every SME becomes a bankable prospect.